 How does a Texas Partnership work and what is SB 1882?

-To answer this question we will start with SB 1882.
-Senate Bill 18821 is a bill that was passed by the Texas Legislature and became law in 2017.
-When the law was conceived it was originally focused on creating the legal pathway for a school district to partner with a charter school to operate a campus.
-Before this law, charters were allowed and school districts were allowed but they were not legally allowed to partner and work together.
-In the years since the legal pathway was opened Texas Partnerships have matured into robust tools for improving school choice and local governance.
+To answer this question, we will start with SB 1882.
+Senate Bill 18821 was passed by the Texas Legislature and became law in 2017.
+When the law was conceived, it was originally focused on creating a legal pathway for a school district to partner with a charter school to operate a campus.
+Before this law, charters and school districts both existed in a legal framework that assumed they were adversarial, because they were not legally allowed to partner and work together.
+In the years since Texas Partnerships have matured into robust tools for improving school choice and local governance.

 What is a Texas Partnership?

-In a Texas Partnership, a school district authorizes an in-district school to partner in the operation of the school.
+In a Texas Partnership4, a school district authorizes an in-district school to partner in the operation of the school.

 The operating partner: